Skip to content

 • Large result sets require pagination

-"When a purchase order exceeds $50,000 in Dynamics 365, initiate our approval workflow in Tallyfy, notify stakeholders in Teams, and track in Power BI."
+"When a purchase order exceeds $50,000 in Dynamics 365, initiate our approval workflow in Tallyfy, notify team leads in Teams, and track in Power BI."

 "Monitor all SOX compliance processes, ensure proper segregation of duties, and generate audit reports with full trail documentation."